leeyanhuilyh/ESP32-CAM-Vehicle-with-QR-Scanner/README.md

 Enter 192.168.137.20 into your web browser on either your phone or your PC.

 The vehicle should now be working as intended!
-Try scanning a few QR codes to test it out!
+Try scanning a few QR codes [2] to test it out!

-Additional notes:
+### Additional notes:

 [1] The rationale for this is the ESP32-CAM always assigns a new IP address to the ESP32-CAM upon connection, but we need a static IP address in order to control the ESP32-CAM board consistently, and without hassle.
 Only a PC hotspot is able to achieve this.
 Mobile phone hotspots do not offer the feature of assigning a static IP address.

+[2] The QR scanner only works on specially encrypted QR codes.
+Scanning normal QR codes would only produce gibberish.